 |OT 651||Adaptation and Disability||4|

 40 units of OT core courses must be completed.
 20 of those units include the required courses OT 640 (4 units), OT 641 (4 units) and OT 660 (12 units).
 The remaining 20 units are to be selected from the other OT 600-level classes.

 Those students who also wish to participate in clinical practice in occupational therapy may opt to complete a master’s degree in occupational therapy.
 Such students are required to complete the requirements for that degree as well as the occupational therapy undergraduate major courses if they are not registered occupational therapists or eligible for registration prior to study.

-Cognate RequirementCompletion of 12 units in a topic area such as one of the following is required: quantitative research approaches, qualitative research approaches, neuroscience, social development, life span development or gerontology.
+Cognate RequirementCompletion of a minimum of 12 units in a topic area such as one of the following is required: quantitative research approaches, qualitative research approaches, neuroscience, social development, life span development or gerontology.

-Research PracticumEach student will enroll in 1 unit of OT 660 Research Practicum in Occupation per semester during the first two years of doctoral level study.
+Research PracticumEach student will enroll in 2 units of OT 660 Research Practicum in Occupation per semester for six consecutive semesters, for a total of 12 units.
+Students are required to begin enrolling in OT 660 in their first semester of doctoral study.
 In this practicum the student will develop research skills by working as part of a research team under the direction of a faculty member.

 Screening ProceduresDepartmental screening will be required.
 Passing this procedure is prerequisite to continuation in the doctoral program.
 Directions for obtaining and filing the Report on Ph.D.
 Screening Procedures are found in the Graduate School section of this catalogue.